tawi1/DotsTrafficCity/docs/source/pedestrianApi.rst

 Node HashMap System
 ~~~~~~~~~~~~

-Used to find the nearest entity node.
+Used to find the nearest pedestrian entity node.

 How To Use
 """"""""""""""